NREL/tyche/docs/cheat-sheet.rst

 The *indices* dataset lists the elements of the Capital, Input, Output, and Metric sets, and contains an Offset column giving the numerical location of each element within its set.
 The *designs* dataset contains values for each element of the Capital, Input, Output, and Metric sets as well as the technology-level Scale value.
 The *parameters* dataset names and gives values for each element of the Parameter set.

-**Mandatory data.** The four types of indices described here are mandatory.
-So for the case where there are no input flows, the "Input" type entry is still required.
-Fill up all other string columns with *None* and numerical columns with 0.
+**Mandatory data.** All four Types must be listed in the *indices* dataset.
+If a particular Type is not relevant to the technology under study, it still must be included in this dataset.

 Functions Dataset
 -------------------------